 Neoclassical Style: 1895 - 1950

-The facade of this home at 126 West Avenue is dominated by a full-height semi-circular porch with the roof supported by classical columns.
+The facade of the Kellogg House at 126 West Avenue is dominated by a full height semi-circular porch with the roof supported by classical columns.
 It has symmetrically balanced windows and a center door with sidelights.
 It was built by Gordon Kellogg in 1911.
-The photo is from 2012.

 Always a full height porch supported by classical columns; the windows and center door are symmetrically balanced.
 Early Classical Revival and Greek Revival originals heavily influenced the style.

 Similar to Colonial Revival, the cornices were decorated with dentils or boxed moldings and resembled the earlier Greek Revival and Early Classical designs.
 Roofline balustrades are also seen on these homes.

 Up to the 1920s these columns were ornate, mixing Corinthian and Ionic details which were enabled by the mass production of the highly decorative caps.
 After the 1920s, slender unfluted, sometimes square columns replaced these.